 How to get there

-- Discounted group fares have been obtained from both Bluebridge and the Interislander.
+- Discounted group fares have been obtained for the Interislander.

 - Follow State Highway 1 to Spring Creek (towards Blenheim) – across to State Highway 6 to Havelock.

-- Turn off SH 6 north of Rai Valley into Ronga Road, which becomes Croisilles-French Pass Road.
+- Turn off SH 6, 1 km north of Rai Valley village into Ronga Road, which becomes Croisilles-French Pass Road.
 Continue through Okiwi Bay and after approx. 10 km turn into Elaine Bay Road.
 Follow to end.

 - Access is by a sealed, narrow, winding road.